 - This work is ongoing.
-The State included, and was granted, \$350,000 in the 2023-2025 DHHS budget to pay QSPs to provide on-call staff that would be available in case of emergency, or if the regularly scheduled provider is unable to complete their shift, etc. - The State held two (2) QSP listening sessions in July to discuss the new opportunity and solicit feedback from providers on how to best implement this project.
-The State will be working through the procurement process to offer funds to Agency QSPs who are willing to assign on-call staff who will be paid a stipend for their time.
-(Target completion date November 1, 2023) - The State will adopt any new provider models to reduce the administrative burden on individual QSPs that may be approved during the 2023-2025 legislative session.
+The State included, and was granted, \$350,000 in the 2023-2025 DHHS budget to pay QSPs to provide on-call staff that would be available in case of emergency, or if the regularly scheduled provider is unable to complete their shift, etc. The State will work through the procurement process to offer assistance in paying for on call staff to QSPs who provide critical services like personal care and supervision.
+(Updated target completion date November 1, 2023 March 1, 2024) - The State will adopt any new provider models to reduce the administrative burden on individual QSPs that may be approved during the 2023-2025 legislative session.